 Hybrid structural parts combining aluminum or steel sheets with long glass fiber reinforced thermoplastics (LFT) offer a great opportunity to reduce component weight for automotive applications.
 But due to high manufacturing cost, metal-LFT hybrid components are still scarcely used in automotive large-scale production.
 Thus in this work a novel cost- and time efficient manufacturing process for simultaneous metal sheet forming and compression molding of long fiber reinforced thermoplastics to manufacture automotive lightweight components is presented.
-In this manufacturing process, which is referred to as “Hybrid forming”, the molten LFT is used as a forming medium in the manner of well-known hydroforming processes.
-After forming the metal sheet by the molten LFT in combination with the rigid die, the LFT solidifies and forms a local reinforcement structure in the hybrid component.
-Since the metal sheet can be pre-coated with a bonding agent prior to the forming process, a firmly bonded connection between metal and LFT can be achieved.
+In this manufacturing process, which is referred to as “Hybrid forming”, a fiber reinforced thermoplastic melt is used as a forming medium in the manner of well-known hydroforming processes.
+After forming the metal sheet by polymer melt in combination with the rigid die, the melt solidifies and forms a local reinforcement structure in the hybrid component.
+Since the metal sheet is pre-coated with a bonding agent prior to the forming process, a firmly bonded connection between metal and LFT can be achieved.

 For proof of concept a longitudinal control arm in a multi-link rear axle is chosen.
 By utilizing Hybrid forming a hybrid steel-LFT control arm is manufactured with weight savings of 20 % with regard to the metal reference component.
 Weight savings are derived by reducing the metal thickness and compensate stiffness and strength with local load-conforming LFT ribs.
 The metal part of the hybrid control arm guaranties the same positive fail-safe behavior of a metal component in contrast to the brittle failure mechanics of pure CFRP/GFRP components.